Yandex Cloud

 • Selected host class.

 • Database host uptime in hours.
-Partial hours are rounded up to the nearest whole hour.
-For the cost per hour of operation for each host class, see Pricing policy.
+Partial hours are rounded to the nearest whole hour.
+For the cost per hour of operation for each host class, see our pricing policy.

 How much does it cost to use my cluster?How much does it cost to use my cluster?

 In the management console, navigate to the folder dashboard, select Managed Service for ClickHouse, and click the cluster you need.
 On the right side of the screen, you will see the cluster usage cost per month.
-For more information, see Pricing policy.
+For more information, see our pricing policy.

 How can I change the computing resources and storage size for a database cluster?How can I change the computing resources and storage size for a database cluster?

-How can I fix the no permission error when assigning a service account to a cluster?How can I fix the no permission error when assigning a service account to a cluster?
+How can I fix the no permission error when attaching a service account to a cluster?How can I fix the no permission error when attaching a service account to a cluster?

 Error message: